 We know that a loophole in the FDA approval process allows dangerous drugs to be introduced to the market.
-Products that are considered “substantially similar” to those already released can be put in the hands of patients without comprehensive testing.
-If a dangerous medication has yet to be recalled, others that prove to cause the same or similar complications can be released thanks to this approval rule.
+Products considered “substantially similar” to those already released can be put in the hands of patients without comprehensive testing.
+If a dangerous medication has not been recalled, others that prove to cause the same or similar complications can be released thanks to this approval rule.

-Some side effects are mentioned on the labels when taking a prescribed medication, but they should always be brought to the attention of your doctor.
-The situation could be more serious if you are taking any of the medications we’ve listed.
+Some side effects are mentioned on the labels when taking prescribed medication, but they should always be brought to the attention of your doctor.
+The situation could be more serious if you take any medications we’ve listed.
 Some of the reactions you may experience are: